Elektra Records: 1971–1989: Elektra/Asylum Records

-Elektra, along with its Nonesuch Records subsidiary, was acquired by Kinney National Services in 1970, which changed its name to Warner Communications (now Warner Music Group) in 1972.
+Elektra, along with its Nonesuch Records subsidiary, was acquired by Kinney National Services in 1970, which changed its name to Warner Communications (now Warner Bros.
+Discovery) in 1972.
 Soon afterwards, Kinney consolidated their label holdings under the Warner-Elektra-Atlantic umbrella.
 Holzman remained in charge of Elektra until 1972, when it merged with Asylum Records to become Elektra/Asylum Records; Asylum's founder, David Geffen, headed the newly combined label.
 Holzman, in the meantime, was appointed senior vice president and chief technologist for Warner — ushering the company into home video and the first interactive cable system.
 Holzman also went on to acquire Discovery Records.
 In 1975, Geffen stepped down when he was told that he had a terminal illness; He later was revealed to have been falsely diagnosed.
 He was replaced by Joe Smith, who later went on to become CEO of Capitol Records.

 Joe Smith, whose leadership resulted in the biggest market share and gross revenues Elektra Asylum was to have, inherited the A&R services of Chuck Plotkin, famed later for producing many of Bruce Springsteen's greatest records, followed up by George Daly, who is credited as bringing in seminal new wave band The Cars, setting Elektra, again, on another artist direction.

 Although the label was technically listed as "Elektra/Asylum Records" on the label credits, as the years went on, the label began to unofficially call itself Elektra Records again (with Asylum operating as a subsidiary label).
 In 1982, Elektra launched a jazz subsidiary called Elektra/Musician.
 The following year, Bob Krasnow became president and CEO of Elektra; under his leadership, the label reached its commercial peak throughout the rest of the 1980s and early to mid-1990s.